FoxMoss/DoteWM/blog/main.md

 Requests are from the browser, replies are from the window manager.
 We don't have a strict request reply structure, with event's being fired at any time but it's useful to frame all action in the context of the JS developer.
-All interactions should be at least initiated by Javascript when it comes to managing the state of things.
+The philosophy here all interactions should be initiated by Javascript.
+The web dev is the one in control.

 ![](completedcommunicationloop.png)